Relaxation times for Bose-Einstein condensation by self-interaction and gravity: Numerical Results for the Condensation Time of Boson Stars

-\section{Condensation of boson stars with both self-interaction and gravity}
+\subsection{Condensation of boson stars with both self-interaction and gravity}

-For bosons with both self-interaction and gravity, Kirkpatrick et al. \cite{Kirkpatrick:2020fwd} proposed the condensation time for bosons with self-interaction and gravity is give by

-Although we find $\tau_{\rm self}$ is not as \cite{Kirkpatrick:2020fwd} predicted, we will test this relationship through simulations, i.e. we will replace $\tau_{\rm self}$ in the above equation with the value given by Eq.~\eqref{eq:condensation_time_self_g2}.
-We obtain the condensation time of boson stars by numerically solving GPP equations.
-The box size for these simulations is in the range $20<\widetilde{L}<150$ and total mass is in the range $100<\widetilde{N}<2000$.
-A typical simulation, again with the box size $\widetilde{L}=100$ and total mass $\widetilde{N}=251.2$, is shown in Fig.~\ref{fig:density_projection_self_gravity}.
-We can see a dense object formed at $\widetilde{t} \approx 47600$, earlier than that with self-interaction alone.
+We now obtain the condensation time of boson stars by numerically solving the GPP equations, i.e. allowing self-gravity.
+The box size for these simulations is in the range $20<\widetilde{L}<150$ and the total mass is in the range $5<\widetilde{N}<2000$.
+A typical simulation, with the box size $\widetilde{L}=50$ and total mass $\widetilde{N}=10$, is shown in Fig.~\ref{fig:density_projection_self_gravity}.
+A dense object is formed at $\widetilde{t} \approx 673500$.
+The density profile of this object closely follows that of the soliton with gravity and attractive self-interaction\cite{Chen:2020cef}, see Fig.~\ref{fig:densityprofile}.
 After condensation, the boson star again continues to collapse with increasingly rapid growth, see Fig.~\ref{fig:maxdensity_attself_gravity}.
-The condensation time obtained from simulations is fitted to Eq.~\ref{eq:condensation_time_self_gravity} as is shown in Fig.\ref{fig:condensation_time_total}.
-We find that Eq.~\ref{eq:condensation_time_self_gravity} gives a good description of the condensation time when both self-interaction and gravity are present.
+The condensation time obtained from simulations is compared with Eq.~\eqref{eq:condensation_time_self_gravity_native} as is shown in Fig. \ref{fig:condensation_time_total}.
+We observe that the simulation results are in agreement with Eq.~\eqref{eq:condensation_time_self_gravity_native} .